berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section07 Homework 11.md

 ## Exercise 1.

-List all the procedures in the metacircular evaluator that call `eval`.
+List all the procedures in the metacircular evaluator that call `mc-eval`.

 ## Exercise 2.

-List all the procedures in the metacircular evaluator that call `apply`.
+List all the procedures in the metacircular evaluator that call `mc-apply`.

 ## Exercise 3.

-Explain why `make-procedure` does not call `eval`.
+Explain why `make-procedure` does not call `mc-eval`.

 ## A Note on Homework 11